uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

 working directory at the time when the ScriptEngine command line tool was called.

-It is important to note that ``src`` must contain a relative path, absolute paths will not work.
+The ScriptEngine context is passed to the Jinja2 template engine when the template is rendered, which means that all context parameters can be referred to in the template.

-The template file may refer to any of the configurations set by ``context`` tasks.
+If the ``executable`` argument is true (the default being false), the destination file will get executable permissions.
+The setting of permissions will respect the user's umask.

 Time task